-According to the EU Commission Delegated Regulation 2016/778 (OJ L 131, 20.5.2016, p.
+According to the European Commission Delegated Regulation (EU) 2016/778 of 20 May 2016 (p.
 41), a function shall be considered critical, when it meets both of the following criteria:

-- the function is provided by an institution to third parties not affiliated to the institution or group; and
+1.the function is provided by an institution to third parties not affiliated to the institution or group; and

-- the sudden disruption of that function would likely have a material negative impact on the third parties, give rise to contagion or undermine the general confidence of market participants due to the systemic relevance of the function for the third parties and the systemic relevance of the institution or group in providing the function.
+2.the sudden disruption of that function would likely have a material negative impact on the third parties, give rise to contagion or undermine the general confidence of market participants due to the systemic relevance of the function for the third parties and the systemic relevance of the institution or group in providing the function.

-The EU Commission Delegated Regulation defines a two-step approach for defining critical functions.
+The Commission Delegated Regulation defines a two-step approach for defining critical functions.
 First, institutions are required to perform a self-assessment when drawing-up recovery plans.
 Second, resolution authorities shall critically review the recovery plans to ensure consistency and coherence across approaches used by individual institutions.
 The Critical Functions report aims at guiding institutions through this self-assessment, and at providing essential information for Internal Resolution Teams (IRTs) to perform the critical review.